mimiyin/choreographic-interventions-s20/README.md

 ### Assignment: Study No. 2 Circular Pathways
    * Choreograph a 30 - 180 second generative circular pathway in code with 2 ideas.
 It should be recognizably "circular" movement.
       * At least 1 parameter of the circle needs to change over time.
-      * Work in pairs.
-You should each choreograph a pathway on your own and then come together to create your final choreography.
-Use the [Circular Pathway with Controls](http://editor.p5js.org/embed/Sy7iKoIEf) to explore ideas.
+      * Use the [Circular Pathway with Controls](http://editor.p5js.org/embed/Sy7iKoIEf) to explore ideas.
       * Discuss and **diagram** choreographic possibilities for how to interact with your pathway.
+      * Post a draft of your code by Wednesday morning to be tested at Barnard at noon.
       * Post a link to the code you will demo with here: [Assignment Page](https://github.com/mimiyin/choreographic-interventions-s20/wiki/Assignments#week-3-circular-pathways)

    ***